thesheps/aws-101-serverless-api/PITCHME.md

 ### The Lambda

-> AWS Lambda lets you run code without provisioning or managing servers.
+> ... lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume.

 ---